bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=146&end=158&highlight=4)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetAuthenticationType(System.String)> method is used to change the `Identity.AuthenticationType` of the user.
+The highlighted line shows how the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetAuthenticationType(System.String)> method is used to change the `Identity.AuthenticationType` of the user.